ipython/ipython/doc/source/ipython.rst

 Finally, the %sc magic (short for 'shell capture') is similar to %sx, but allowing more fine-grained control of the capture details, and storing the result directly into a named variable.
+The direct use of

-See Sec.
-6.2 <#sec:magic> for details on the magics %sc and %sx, or use IPython's own help (sc? and sx?) for further details.
+%sc is now deprecated, and you should ise the ``var = !cmd`` syntax instead.

 IPython also allows you to expand the value of python variables when making system calls.
 Any python variable or expression which you prepend